Friction stir welding (FSW) services & products

-We offer the processing capacity of friction welding different sizes of workpieces.
+We offer the processing capacity of friction stir welding different sizes of workpieces - copper, aluminium and other metals.

-We provide a friction stir welding service for copper components of various sizes.
+We provide friction stir welding services for copper components of various sizes.

 The FSW process is an innovative method of welding metals.
 It involves joining components firmly and rigidly against each other, where traditional tooling is replaced by a special fixture, comprising a stop crown and a mandrel.
 The tool moves along the weld line, while rotating to generate friction on the surface of the workpieces being joined.
 When heated in this way, the workpiece metal yields, but does not reach its melting point.